mnot/I-D/http-encryption-encoding/draft.md

 zIZwlquLit2UEsKh1eBATJadBieZUEOI9sfiJtT6DwU
 ~~~

 This example shows the string "I am the walrus" being encrypted.
-The content body is shown here
+The content body contains a single
-encoded in URL-safe base64 for presentation reasons only.
+record only and is shown here encoded in URL-safe base64 for presentation reasons only.

 ## Diffie-Hellman Encryption